-Former Conrady Student Max Strus Signs with Celtics
+Former Conrady Student Max Strus Signs with Bulls

-Max Strus, the former Conrady and Stagg basketball player who went on to set numerous records at both Lewis and DePaul universities, signed a contract with the Boston Celtics to continue playing the game he loves.
+Max Strus, the former Conrady and Stagg basketball player who went on to set numerous records at both Lewis and DePaul universities, signed a contract with the Chicago Bulls.

-Conrady boys’ basketball coach Grant Griffith saw some of the same qualities in Strus’ game a decade ago that his Celtics’ summer league coaches are raving about today.
+Conrady boys’ basketball coach Grant Griffith saw some of the same qualities in Strus’ game a decade ago that his professional coaches are raving about today.

 “Max was a tough kid with a great-looking shot,” Griffith said.
 “And he had an incredible basketball IQ.”

 Strus averaged 19 points and nine rebounds as a senior at Stagg High School before taking his game and his 6-foot-5-inch frame to NCAA Division II Lewis University in Romeoville where he was named an Honorable Mention All-American as a sophomore before heading to DePaul.